lukso-network/LIPs/LSPs/LSP-16-UniversalFactory.md

 MUST emit the [ContractCreated] event after deploying the contract.

+**Parameters:**

+- `implementationContract`: The contract to create a clone of according to ERC1167
+- `providedSalt`: The salt provided by the deployer, which will be used to generate the final salt that will be used by the `CREATE2` opcode for contract deployment

+**Return:**

+- `proxy`: The address of the contract created

 **Requirements:**

 - MUST NOT use the same `implementationContract` and `providedSalt` twice, otherwise the call will revert.